jedisct1/blobcrypt/README.md

 Blobcrypt
 =========

-Blobcrypt is a small library to encrypt and decrypt large files using libsodium.
+Blobcrypt is a small library to encrypt and decrypt large files and data streams using libsodium.

 Installation
 ============